cqcn1991/Wind-Speed-Analysis/readme.md

 ## Acknowledgement

-This work would be impossible without the help from Harris and Cook.
+This work would be impossible without the help from Cook and Harris.
 Thank you!